 Admission and registration

-NKUST and ______ will aim to ensure that equal numbers of Double Degree students from each institution participate in the Double Degree programme and will aim at a number of ____ Double Degree students per year: ____ students from NKUST and _____ students from _____.
+NKUST and ______ will aim to ensure that equal numbers of Double Degree students from each institution participate in the Double Degree Programme and will aim at a number of ____ Double Degree students per year: ____ students from NKUST and _____ students from _____.
 The target number of Double Degree students may be altered by agreement in writing between the two institutions.

-Subject to these constraints, each institution will accept to receive for an agreed exchange period, without the payment of additional tuition fees, the students selected and nominated by the partner institution for the participation in this Double Degree programme.
+Subject to these constraints, each institution will accept to receive for an agreed exchange period, without the payment of additional tuition fees, the students selected and nominated by the partner institution for the participation in this Double Degree Programme.
+This refers to tuition fees only, and does not include ancillary fees, such as student association fees, travel and medical insurance, or any similar costs.
 The host institution must notify the nomination of the students at least four months prior to the intended commencement date of the exchange period.

-Students will be screened for eligibility for admission to the Double Degree programme by the home institution.
+Students will be screened for eligibility for admission to the Double Degree Programme by the home institution.
 Both institutions shall respect the admission requirements and enrolment constraints of the host institution.
 Participants will be subject to the standard rules, regulations and enrolling constraints of the host institution.

 The prerequisites for ________ students to enter the programme are the following: